nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Appointment Commands

-- An **appointment** is defined by several fields: an appointment type, appointment date & time, ID of the patient who is associated with the appointment, sickness, and medicine.
+- An **appointment** is defined by several fields: an appointment type, appointment date & time, ID of the person who is associated with the appointment, sickness, and medicine.
 - You can interact with appointments in DocTrack using the instructions below:

 <br>